Rofiat-Adebayo/Detecting-FX-Settlement-Risk-in-a-Multicurrency-Payments-Platform/README.md

 Given the financial and regulatory exposure associated with FX discrepancies, this analysis focuses on **transaction integrity, settlement validation logic, and governance controls**.

+---

+## Business Problem

+As a multicurrency payments platform, the company faces **material financial, operational, and regulatory risk** if FX conversions and settlements are not accurately validated.

+At the time of analysis, the platform exhibited several critical challenges:
+- **No end-to-end settlement validation**, due to missing `settlement_amount` data
+- **Inability to enforce FX tolerance thresholds (±0.5%)**, limiting detection of over- or under-settlement
+- **Reactive reconciliation processes**, relying on manual review rather than automated controls
+- **Liquidity exposure**, with failed and pending transactions holding material settlement value
+- **Audit and regulatory risk**, stemming from incomplete settlement traceability

+These gaps reduced the company’s ability to confidently answer a fundamental question:

+ *“Did we settle the correct amount for every transaction, at the correct FX rate?”*

+This analysis was initiated to assess data quality, establish an **expected settlement baseline**, and surface governance gaps that could lead to undetected FX losses, misstatements, or erosion of trust with customers and regulators.

+---

 ### Key Insight Areas
  Data Quality & Integrity